NeedleInAJayStack/NeedleInAJayStack/README.md

 </p>

 ### 🤵 About Me:
-- 🏦 I work at PassiveLogic, an HVAC controls startup where I head our cloud team and use GraphQL, Swift Vapor, and PostgreSQL
+- 🏦 I work at PassiveLogic, a building controls startup where I lead the cloud team
-- 🌱 I’m currently learning React, kubernetes, and Go
+- 🌱 I’m currently learning React, Terraform, and Go
 - 🤔 I use daily ```.swift```, ```.docker```, ```.sql```
 - 💬 Ask me about GraphQL, server-side Swift, building controls, energy efficiency, or analytics
 - 😄 Pronouns: He/Him